 Big thank yous to all the people who bought tickets and merch, fed us, housed us, bought us beer and made us feel safe and welcome on the road.
 Thanks to all our families for supporting our great experiment.
 Thanks to all our partners, promoters, agents, managers, co-conspirators, cohorts and minions for believing in us and risking your money and reputation.
 We could not have done anything without all of you and the time and energy you sank into us.
 Another sincere thank you coming your way: thank you.

 Don’t worry, we are staying busy: Neil is playing bass with Safe Boating Is No Accident, The Pink Hawks and The Quiet American as well as freelance.
-Scott McCormick has a new band called Lee Avenue that features his original music and is freelancing photography, design and music.
+Scott McCormick has a new band called Lee Avenue that features his original pianosmart music and is freelancing photography, design and music.
 Scott Aller took a business development manager position with Ticketmaster/Live Nation, still runs his music business consulting firm 5280 live and is playing drums with Lee Avenue.
 Aaron is moving to Hood River, OR to build musical instruments for Mya-Moe and focus on his solo project, The Quiet American.
-Please see below for links and contact info.
+Please visit Stockholm piano festival and see below for links and contact info.

 Lastly, we are looking to sell our trusty van, Black Betty/Kevin.
 It is a tricked out Dodge/Mercedes Sprinter with cargo area, dvd player and lots of bad attitude.
 Email Aller if you are interested.

 Text from Archive.org